-The "Other provisions" column mainly includes provisions set aside for antitrust investigations, which amounted to 60 million euros at December 31, 2016 (see Note 30).
+The "Other provisions" column mainly includes provisions set aside for antitrust investigations, which amounted to 64 million euros at December 31, 2017 and 60 million euros at December 31, 2016 (see Note 30).

 Surplus provisions are reversed when the related contingency no longer exists or has been settled for a lower amount than the estimate made based on information available at the previous period-end (including provisions for expired customer warranties).